billiraheem/wexaAI/README.md

 RETURN w, a, t
 ```

-Finding shared dependencies between two workflows — a query that would require a self-join on at least three intermediate tables in SQL — is equally natural:
+Finding shared dependencies between two workflows: a query that would require a self-join on at least three intermediate tables in SQL is equally natural:

 ```cypher
 MATCH (w1:Workflow {name: $w1})-[:CONTAINS]->(:Task)-[:DEPENDS_ON]->(s:System)